 Wondering how to save money buying Christmas gifts this year?
-Stretch your dollar this holiday season with these holiday shopping tips, perfect for those on doing Christmas on a budget!
+Stretch your dollar this holiday season with these Christmas shopping tips, perfect for those who are doing Christmas on a budget!

 3. Do your research and know the right prices

 There are lots of different prices available for the same item, so do some quick research to see where you can get the best price.
 Some re-sellers mark up their items higher than the original price, so make sure you price-check the big box and specialty stores for the items you want.
 Now that’s smart holiday shopping!

 4. Black Friday and Cyber Monday can be your friends!